Randyhuls/TinyWebAppFramework/README.md

 ```

 ##### Setting the root view controller
-> Setting the root view controller will clear the navigation stack, with the exception of the active view controller.
+> Setting a new root view controller will clear the navigation stack, with the exception of the active view controller.

 ```javascript
 Navigation.setRootViewController(HomeViewController)